 If this is something you wouldn’t be equipped to pay for, we recommend delaying international travel for now, or making sure you have travel insurance that specifically covers medical expenses and “trip interruption” costs due to COVID-19.
 The good news is many do, but with different limits and rules, so be sure you understand everything about a policy before you purchase it.
 Many countries require proof of these types of coverage as part of their entry requirements, and some may also require proof of medical evacuation coverage so, again, be sure to match your coverage to the exact specifications of the country you intend to visit.

-What Happens If You Do Get Really Sick With COVID?
+What Happens If You Get Hospitalized With COVID While Traveling?

 No one wants to think about the worst-case scenario while preparing for an exciting trip overseas, but if you do make preparations prior to travel, the peace of mind while traveling is well worth it.
 The medical coverage of your travel insurance (and most health insurance if you are traveling) should cover the basics: emergency transport to the nearest hospital, medical treatment costs to a certain limit, and “trip interruption” to cover some additional hotel nights and rebooking costs.
 However, the medical evacuation coverage is really only geared toward making sure you get to the closest “adequate facility” that can treat you.
 Unfortunately, that doesn’t necessarily mean home.
 You are typically required to stay until you are recovered “to the fullest extent possible,” then rebooked home on a commercial flight.
 But being stuck in a foreign country, especially with something as serious as symptomatic COVID-19, and trying to deal with a foreign health care system can be a very frustrating and scary experience.
 That’s where medical transport memberships can come in.